bskinn/sphobjinv/doc/source/syntax.rst

     it is only used internally within the search function of the static webpages built *by Sphinx* (|prio_py_search|_ and |prio_js_search|_).
 Thus, custom inventories likely **MAY** use this field for arbitrary content, if desired.
+    This *would* run the risk of a future change to Sphinx/intersphinx causing such custom |objects.inv| files to become incompatible.

     **Constraints**